polterguy/phosphorusfive/README.md

 *"RegisterListeningObject"* method on your *"ApplicationContext"* object for each instance of your class you wish to have notified when the Active Event is raised.

-## About pf.lambda
+## About p5.lambda

-pf.lambda is a *"programming language"* created on top of Active Events.
+p5.lambda is a *"programming language"* created on top of Active Events.
 At its core, it is really nothing but loosely coupled Active Events, capable of executing rudimentary programming language constructs, such as *"while"*, *"for-each"*, *"if"* and so on.
-This makes pf.lambda extremely extendible, and allows for you to change and add any keyword(s) you wish to the language, by creating your own Active Events.
+This makes p5.lambda extremely extendible, and allows for you to change and add any keyword(s) you wish to the language, by creating your own Active Events.

-pf.lambda is very easy to learn, since it doesn't contain more than ~15 keywords, and should be used in symbiosis with your own Active Events, to provide an environment where you can *"orchestrate"* your applications together, by combining existing C# logic together, to form an *"application"* based upon loosely coupled plugins and modules.
+p5.lambda is very easy to learn, since it doesn't contain more than ~15 keywords, and should be used in symbiosis with your own Active Events, to provide an environment where you can *"orchestrate"* your applications together, by combining existing C# logic together, to form an *"application"* based upon loosely coupled plugins and modules.

-pf.lambda can use any file format capable of constructing key/value/children nodes as its *"language"*, such as XML or JSON, but by default, a file format called *"Hyperlisp"* is being used.
-Below is a simple pf.lambda program written in Hyperlisp;
+p5.lambda can use any file format capable of constructing key/value/children nodes as its *"language"*, such as XML or JSON, but by default, a file format called *"Hyperlisp"* is being used.
+Below is a simple p5.lambda program written in Hyperlisp;

 ```
 _x